 The lifetime allowance was introduced in 2006 and was reduced in 2012 and again in 2014.
 Each time the lifetime allowance reduced, if you had already planned your pension savings on the basis of the higher lifetime allowance you could protect your pension savings by applying to HMRC for a protection certificate.

-The lifetime allowance has been steadily reducing from 2012/13, as below:
+The lifetime allowance steadily reduced from 2012/13 to 2017/18.
+From 2018/19 onwards the lifetime allowance increases each year in line with inflation, see below: